 UNIQ Summer School

 St John's College hosts and supports the UNIQ Summer School.
-UNIQ is a programme of free summer schools at Oxford University for Year 12 students based at UK state schools/colleges.
-UNIQ is the University of Oxford's only official summer school programme for students studying in their first year of further education.
+UNIQ is a programme of free summer schools at Oxford University for Year 12 pupils based at UK state schools/colleges.
+UNIQ is the University of Oxford's only official summer school programme for pupils studying in their first year of further education.

 To find out more about UNIQ please visit their website.